Erich Hartmann: Diamonds to the Knight's Cross

 In April and May 1944, 9./JG 52 resisted the Soviet Crimean Offensive.
 In April Hartmann claimed five victories.
 In May, Hartmann filed claims number 208 to 231 which included six on 6 May.
 On 8 May 1944, JG 52 fled the region as the German defence collapsed.
 JG 52 subsequently took part in the fighting on the Romanian border.

 III.
 Gruppe relocated to Roman on 18 May.
-Three days later, Hartmann engaged United States Army Air Forces aircraft in Defence of the Reich for the first time flying in defence of the Ploiești oilfields and engaging North American P-51 Mustang fighters for the first time over Romania.
+Three days later, Hartmann engaged United States Army Air Forces aircraft in Defense of the Reich for the first time flying in defence of the Ploiești oilfields and engaging North American P-51 Mustang fighters for the first time over Romania.
 On 24 June, the United States Army Air Forces' (USAAF) Fifteenth Air Force attacked various targets in Romania with 377 bombers.
 A fraction of this attack force, consisting of 135 Consolidated B-24 Liberator bombers and Lockheed P-38 Lightning and P-51 fighters, headed for the Ploiești oilfields.
 Defending against this attack, Hartmann claimed a P-51 shot down.
 Only one other claim against this type was made by Hartmann in 1945.

 Later that month, P-51s ran his Messerschmitt out of fuel.
 During the intense manoeuvring, Hartmann ran out of ammunition.
 One of the P-51Bs flown by Lt.
 Robert J. Goebel of the 308th Squadron, 31st Fighter Group, broke away and headed straight for Hartmann while he hung in his parachute.
 Goebel was making a camera pass to record the bailout and banked away from him only at the last moment, waving at Hartmann as he went by.

 On 15 August, III.
 Gruppe moved to Warzyn Pierwszy, Poland.
 The airfield was located approximately 15 km west of Jędrzejów.
 Two days later, Hartmann became the top scoring fighter ace, surpassing fellow JG 52 pilot Gerhard Barkhorn, with his 274th victory.
 On 23 August, Hartmann claimed eight victories in three combat missions, an "ace-in-a-day" achievement, bringing his score to 290 victories.
 He passed the 300-mark on 24 August 1944, a day on which he shot down 11 aircraft in two combat missions south of Radom-Lublin, representing his greatest ever victories-per-day ratio (a "double-ace-in-a-day") and bringing the number of aerial victories to an unprecedented 301.
+Every aerial victory filed by a pilot of III.
+Gruppe on 23 and 24 August was claimed by Hartmann, earning him two named reference in the Wehrmachtbericht on 24 and 25 August respectively.
+The authors Prien, Stemmer, Balke and Bock speculate that the entire Gruppe may have flown fighter protection for Hartmann to make this achievement possible.